 Funds to support the purchase of research supplies and materials may be paid to your PI's lab account at the request of the applicant following notification that their application has been funded.
 Funds to support living expenses, enabling dedicated research time, will pay to your student account like a typical scholarship.

 Applicants are encouraged to work with their PI or research advisor on their application.
-They're asked to provide the following information via the application link below:
+They're asked to provide the following information via the application:

 - In 300 words or less, provide a description or abstract of your project.
 Please include information about the significance of this research to a broader audience and the specific methods you will use to carry out the research.
 Note that the Honors Council consists of representatives from a variety of disciplines.
 Please take care to provide a project description that can be understood by a broad audience.